Plain English Summary

 What are the possible benefits and risks of participating?

 The varnish used in the study has been widely used across the world for many years and any side-effects to the varnish are extremely unlikely to occur and would be very mild if they do.
 In addition to fluoride, the varnish contains ethanol and a natural resin called colophony, which is found in sticking plasters.
 In highly exceptional circumstances, use of colophony has resulted in allergic reactions and for this reason we are excluding all children who have been hospitalised due to severe asthma or other allergic conditions.
 Another possible side effect is dental fluorosis which may occur and which affects adult teeth.
 In its mildest form dental fluorosis appears as fine white lines or flecking on the enamel surface of the teeth, which can often only be detected by a dental expert.
-This is unlikely because evidence-based advice will be given to parents on use of fluoride toothpaste and the fluoride varnish is professionally applied according to guidance.
+This is unlikely because advice is given to parents on the use of fluoride toothpaste and the fluoride varnish is professionally applied according to guidance.

 Where is the study run from?